MicrosoftDocs/windows-uwp.ko-kr/windows-apps-src/enterprise/edp-hub.md

         return;
     }

-    // Code goes here to delete any metadata associated with &#39;mailIdentity&#39;.
+    // Code goes here to delete any metadata associated with 'mailIdentity'.
 }
 ```